How companies can build VR spaces inside Linden Lab’s Sansar

-Intel CEO Brian Krzanich put Sansar in the spotlight during his opening keynote speech at CES 2018, the big tech trade show in Las Vegas last week.
-Intel took 2.5 months to build a replica of the Intel CES booth inside a Sansar scene.
+Intel CEO Brian Krzanich put Sansar in the spotlight during his opening keynote speech at the 2018 Consumer Electronics Show (CES), the big tech trade show in Las Vegas last week.
+Intel took two-and-a-half months to build a replica of the Intel CES booth inside a Sansar scene.
 I went inside and cruised around the booth, which was pretty realistic.
 The avatars of the people were kind of clunky, but that didn’t bother me much.

 Ebbe Altberg, CEO of Linden Lab, was at the real Intel booth this week in a kind of meta experience, as he was talking about the Intel booth in VR inside Sansar.
 I went through the experience and interviewed him about what both individuals and companies can build inside Sansar.